jozhw/dlio_ecrrelation/README.md

 To close the docker interactive shell, simply enter `exit`.
 Then you will have to run `docker-compose down` to close the container.

+#### Git with Docker

+If you would like to commit while in your docker repo, you have to set your git config for `user.name` and `user.email`.